-7. To establish post offices and post routes; but the expenses of the Post office Department, after the first day of March in the year of our lord eighteen hundred and sixty-three, shall be paid out of its own revemitted on the high seas, and offcuces against the law 11.
-To declare war, grant letters of marque and reorisal, and make rules concerning captures on land 12.
-To raise and support armies; but no appropriation of money to that use shall be for a longer term
+7. To establish post offices and post routes; but the expenses of the Post office Department, after the first day of March in the year of our lord eighteen hundred and sixty-three, shall be paid out of its own reve-

-8. To promote the progress of science and useful arts, by securing for limited times to authors and inventors the exclusive right to their respective writings
+8. To promote the progress of science and useful arts, by securing for limital tipes to authors and inventors the exclusive right to their respective writings and discoveries.
+9. To constitute tribunals inferior to the Supreme